This page explains how to translate Minetest, mods and games and how translations are handled and maintained.

 Translations of Minetest are automated using Weblate at here.
 Register an account, select the Minetest project and start translating.

 Translation is a continuous effort and the texts will change almost at every version.

 The developers usually will update the translation templates shortly before a new release.
 If you translate a long time before a release, your translation updates will still be included, but your translation will likely be incomplete because almost every new version comes with new things to translate.
 Check out the News forum to see if a new release is imminent.

 In case you wish to translate a new language, contact a core dev.

 Here is a list of wiki pages for translating specific languages:

-In the translations you will find two special strings with a special meaning.
-They must not be translated literally.
+In the translations you will find one string with a special meaning.
+It must not be translated literally.
 They are used internally by Minetest to trigger certain settings.
 You must enter a special value into the translation field.

 LANG_CODE: The language code of the language you're translating (e.g. "de" for German).